 Chile’s IMACEC economic activity index shrank 11.3 percent over a year earlier in August of 2020, following a 10.7 percent contraction in the previous month and compared with market expectations of an 8.5 percent drop, amid the coronavirus crisis.
 The non-mining sector plunged 12.2 percent, faster than a 12 percent decline in July, mainly due to services, construction and manufacturing.
 Additionally, the mining sector contracted 3.4 percent, after expanding 1.4 percent in the prior month.
 On a seasonally adjusted monthly basis, economic activity in Chile grew 2.8 percent. source: Central Bank of Chile

-Leading Economic Index in Chile averaged 2.83 percent from 2009 until 2020, reaching an all time high of 12.60 percent in March of 2011 and a record low of -4.40 percent in February of 2009.
+Leading Economic Index in Chile averaged 2.28 percent from 2009 until 2020, reaching an all time high of 12.60 percent in March of 2011 and a record low of -15.30 percent in May of 2020.
 This page provides the latest reported value for - Chile Leading Economic Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Chile Leading Economic Index - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Central Bank of Chile
+Chile Leading Economic Index - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Leading Economic Index in Chile is expected to be -1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Chile to stand at 2.10 in 12 months time.
-In the long-term, the Chile Leading Economic Index is projected to trend around 2.50 percent in 2021 and 3.20 percent in 2022, according to our econometric models.
+Leading Economic Index in Chile is expected to be -2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Leading Economic Index in Chile to stand at 6.50 in 12 months time.
+In the long-term, the Chile Leading Economic Index is projected to trend around 4.50 percent in 2021 and 3.20 percent in 2022, according to our econometric models.